floraQuilichini/GLS/README.md

       This application is the continuity of the first one.
 To make it works, the user must first compute the descriptors on the two objects A and B he wants to register.
       So, he ill have to run 1rst application on object A, 1rst application on object B, and then use both the generated descriptor files in application 2.
       The folder "data_example_2" contains the results that one would obtained if he ran application 1 on both source and target meshes contained "data_example_1"
-      To test the code, use the data contained in the folder "data_example_2" and run the following command in a terminal: bunny_vsa_complete_profiles.txt  bunny_downsampled_vsa_complete_profiles.txt  bunny_vsa_bunny_downsampled_vsa_matching.txt 1
+      To test the code, use the data contained in the folder "data_example_2" with the following arguments : bunny_vsa_complete_profiles.txt  bunny_downsampled_vsa_complete_profiles.txt  bunny_vsa_bunny_downsampled_vsa_matching.txt 1
       The first parameter is the descriptor file of object A (in our case source_bunny).
       The second parameter is the descriptor file of object B (in our case target_bunny).